Adopt a book programmeat the St. St. Cyril and Methodius National Library

-Why to “adopt a book”?
+Why “adopt a book”?

-Who could “adopt a book”?
+Who can “adopt a book”?

-What does “the adopter” receive?
+What does the adopter receive?

 How to adopt a book?

-The Progamme’s partners
+The Programme’s partners

 Kultura Newspaper is our first and permanent media partner.
 In October 2011, the programme “Adopt a Book” was approved as part of Raiffeisenbank’s donation campaign “Choose to help”– 2011, in its section “Culture and Education”, thanks to which considerable funds were raised between 2011 and September 2012.